The Importance of Fascia in Holistic Healing

 - Fisher Wellness

-- 3 min read
+- 5 min read

 Fascia is a web of connective tissue that surrounds muscles, bones, nerves, and organs.
 Unlike isolated tissues, fascia forms a continuous network throughout the entire body.
-This means tension or restriction in one area can affect distant parts, impacting movement and posture.
+This means that tension or restriction in one area can affect distant parts, impacting movement and posture.
 Fascia also supports fluid circulation and plays a role in the nervous system by housing sensory receptors.

 Because fascia connects everything, it helps coordinate how the body moves as a whole.
 When healthy, fascia is flexible and glides smoothly between layers.
-When restricted, it can cause stiffness, pain, and limited mobility.
+However, when restricted, it can cause stiffness, pain, and limited mobility.
 This tissue is more than just a physical structure; it is a dynamic system that responds to the body’s internal and external environment.

 Fascia is sensitive to trauma, prolonged stress, and emotional suppression.
 When the body experiences these, fascia can tighten, thicken, or become restricted.
 This response is a protective mechanism, but over time it can lead to chronic tension and discomfort.